AdobeDocs/marketo-measure.en/help/marketo-measure-and-adobe/marketo-measure-integrations-with-adobe-launch.md

    >[!NOTE]
    >
    >This field is not the "Account ID" in the Business_Prod.Business table.
-All web activities from the given URL (for example, `adobe.com`) will be mapped to the [!DNL Marketo Measure] tenant.
+All web activities from the given URL (for example, `adobe.com`) are mapped to the [!DNL Marketo Measure] tenant.

 1. Click **[!UICONTROL Save]**.